danny-andrews/blog/content/pure-testable-effectful-programs.md

 What we've done here is changed our functions to return `ExceptT`, parameterized with the types we're interested in, which allows us to call `map` and `bind` once, and transform the underlying value.
 Awesome!

-This code meets all of our requirements, and provides useful error messages in case things go wrong.
+This code meets requirements 1-4.
 However, there is still one issue:

 It's completely untestable.
 The output type of our `getSignedMessage` function is `Effect (Either Error String)` and as you may or may not know, `Effect` types are not comparable.
 (This follows from the fact that functions are not comparable.)
 So there's no way for us to make assertions about it.
 The solution to this problem is where things get pretty wild.

 When looking for a solution, you will hear people throwing around terms like "mtl," "extensible effects," "finally-tagless," "free monad," "free(er) monad," and the like.
 It's all pretty overwhelming.<sup>[1](#user-content-1)</sup>

+This is where I'll leave this post.
+Hopefully someone more experienced with functional programming can clue me in on how to do this, or convince me that I shouldn't worry so much about integration testing in a pure, strongly-typed functional language.
+I'd love to hear people's opinions on the matter.

 <span id="1">1</span> It blows me away that trying to write a testable program in a pure functional language is so complex.
 I'm not claiming it's a trivial problem, but it seems like there's so many vastly different ways to accomplish this, many of them requiring you to structure your application in a very specific way, and it is very overwhelming for a beginner.
 But, I guess no one ever said pure functional programming was easy.